Chairman and Chief Executive Officer

-A Massachusetts Institute of Technology (MIT) alumni, Mr. Jameel has led Community Jameel to a longstanding and deep collaboration with MIT, underpinning much of Community Jameel’s global development work through four major centres at MIT: the Abdul Latif Jameel Poverty Action Lab (J-PAL); the Abdul Latif Jameel Water and Food Systems Lab (J-WAFS); the Abdul Latif Jameel World Education Lab (J-WEL); and the Abdul Latif Jameel Clinic for Machine Learning in Health (J-Clinic).
+A Massachusetts Institute of Technology (MIT) alumnus, Mr. Jameel has seen Community Jameel develop a longstanding and deep collaboration with MIT, with support to four major centers: the Abdul Latif Jameel Poverty Action Lab (J-PAL), whose co-founders Esther Duflo and Abhijit Banerjee, along with long-time J-PAL affiliate Michael Kremer, won the 2019 Nobel Prize for Economics; the Abdul Latif Jameel Water and Food Systems Lab (J-WAFS); the Abdul Latif Jameel World Education Lab (J-WEL); and the Abdul Latif Jameel Clinic for Machine Learning in Health (Jameel Clinic).

-With MIT, Community Jameel has also created an undergraduate scholarship for students from Asia and the Middle East (since 1994); supported and mentored entrepreneurs in the Arab world (since 2005); and through J-WEL pioneered innovative approaches to refugee education.
-The Abdul Latif Jameel Poverty Action Lab (J-PAL), whose cofounders Esther Duflo and Abhijit Banerjee, along with longtime J-PAL affiliate Michael Kremer, won the 2019 Nobel Prize for Economics.
+With MIT, Community Jameel has also created the Jameel-Toyota Scholarship for undergraduate students from Japan, Saudi Arabia and other countries in Asia and Africa (since 1994); supported and mentored entrepreneurs in the Arab world through an annual start-up competition (since 2005); and through MIT J-WEL pioneered innovative approaches to refugee education.
 Mr. Jameel is an MIT Corporation life member.

-Community Jameel has also cofounded the Abdul Latif Jameel Institute for Disease and Emergency Analytics (J-IDEA) with Imperial College London, to combat threats from disease worldwide.
+Committed to improving healthcare for all, in addition to the Jameel Clinic at MIT, Community Jameel cofounded the Abdul Latif Jameel Institute for Disease and Emergency Analytics (Jameel Institute) with Imperial College London, to combat threats from disease worldwide.

-Mohammed Abdul Latif Jameel has been recognized with a number of honors and awards.
-Mr. Jameel was presented with the King Abdul Aziz Medal of the First Order by His Majesty King Abdullah of Saudi Arabia, the country’s highest award, in recognition of his personal contribution to job creation initiatives amongst both young men and women in Saudi Arabia.
-Mr. Jameel has also been awarded an Honorary Knighthood (KBE) by HM Queen Elizabeth II of the United Kingdom of Great Britain and Northern Ireland for his philanthropic activities and support for the development of arts and culture.
+Mr. Jameel has been recognized with a number of honors, including the highest award in Saudi Arabia, the King Abdul Aziz Medal of the First Order, from HM King Abdullah in recognition of his personal contribution to job creation initiatives amongst young Saudi men and women; and an honorary knighthood (KBE) from HM Queen Elizabeth II for his philanthropic activities and support for the development of arts and culture.